 Buyer and Seller Disadvantages

-Although the DDP is suitable in many instances, there are some distinct disadvantages to using this incoterm for international trade.
+Although Delivery Duty Paid is suitable in many instances, there are some drawbacks to using this Incoterm for international trade.

 Seller Assumes All the Risk

-Additionally, the seller is responsible for bringing the goods through foreign customs, which not only means familiarity with the country’s recordkeeping and import regulations but also bearing the costs of customs and carrier delays which can quickly eat into your profits.
+Additionally, the seller is responsible for bringing the goods through foreign customs and dealing with all customs formalities.
+It requires extensive knowledge of the destination country’s recordkeeping and import regulations.
+The seller also has to bear the costs of all customs duties, including carrier delays.

 Buyer Has No Control Over the Movement of Goods

 One of the biggest advantages for sellers is also the biggest disadvantage for buyers.
-As the seller assumes the maximum risk for the shipment, they also have the greatest amount of control, which means poor supply chain visibility for buyers.
+As the seller assumes maximum obligations for the shipment, they also have the greatest amount of control over the cargo, which can potentially mean poor supply chain visibility.

 For buyers, a DDP shipment means less risk and stress, and for sellers, it means greater control over the shipping process.
-However, a DDP incoterm is unsuitable for all shipments and can end up costing you more than you bargained for in hidden costs and supply chain delays.
+However, a DDP Incoterm is unsuitable for all shipments and can end up costing you more than you bargained for in customs duties, supply chain delays, and other hidden costs.